sankalpdhandole/Knock-Knock/README.md

 # Knock-Knock
-It is a Service based App
+It is a Service based App.